+44 (0)1273 732 888

 Instead of building your reputation one person at a time, each piece could be read by thousands of potential clients.

-This approach even defies the laws of physics: if you publish your articles in the places that your target clients already go, you can appear to be everywhere at once.
+This approach even defies the laws of physics: if you publish your articles in the places your target clients already go for their information, you can appear to be everywhere at once.

 But to work, it has to be done properly.
 And there’s the rub, because most firms tend to misunderstand or misuse thought leadership.
 Not surprising then that they see lacklustre results and often give it up as a bad job.
 Before long, they’re back on the rubber chicken circuit, relying on hope and endurance to fill their work pipelines.